jbrennan/style/code_style.md

     extern NSString *const JPXProductDataKey;                   // In file JPXProduct.h NSString *const JPXProductDataKey = @"JPXProductDataKey";   // In file JPXProduct.m

-####Enumerations
+Both private and public constants should be initialized with their symbol name.
+This effectively prevents conflicts with other constants.

+#### Enumerations

-Enums should be used whenever a variety of integer values could be used (usually as some kind of descriminating grouping).
-Enumerations should be `typedef`'d and given a name in a similar style to their related class.
+Enumerations should be used whenever a variety of integer values could be used (usually as some kind of discriminate grouping).
+Enumerations should be typedef'd with the `NS_ENUM()` preprocessor macro and given a name in a similar style to their related class.
 The enum values should be named similarly, including the name of the type, with the actual type appended.

-	typedef enum {
+    typedef NS_ENUM(NSInteger, JPXProductPlacementType) {
-		JPProductPlacementTypeTop,
-		JPProductPlacementTypeCenter,
-		JPProductPlacementTypeBottom
-	} JPProductPlacementType;
+        JPXProductPlacementTypeTop,
+        JPXProductPlacementTypeCenter,
+        JPXProductPlacementTypeBottom
+    };

-Even though `enum` values are really just integers, they should always be treated as their own type (e.g. `JPProductPlacementType`, and never just `int`).
+Even though enumeration types are just integers, they should always be treated as their own type (e.g. `JPXProductPlacementType`, and never just `int`).
 This gives the symbol extra context instead of just some random, unrelated type.
+The use of `NS_ENUM()` allows the compiler to provide code-completion for enumerations and to emit more warnings if the enumeration is used inappropriately.
+For more information about `NS_ENUM()`, see [NSHipster - NS_ENUM & NS_OPTIONS][nshipster1].

-This also means you should never use a plain integer when a enum value is needed.
+You should never use a plain integer when an enumeration value is expected.

-	cell.placementType = 1; // BAD!
+    cell.placementType = 1;                                // Bad
-	cell.placementType = JPProductPlacementTypeCenter; // A++!
+    cell.placementType = JPXProductPlacementTypeCenter;    // Good

-If the number the enum value resolves to ever changes, you get the new value for free!
+If the number the enumeration value resolves to ever changes, you get the new value for free!

-####Define
+#### #define

-`#define` values should only be used for small, internal uses where one of the above symbol types seems like overkill.
-Define is the poor-man's constant.
+`#define` should only be used for small, internal uses where one of the above symbol types seems like overkill. `#define` is the poor-man's constant.
 Defines should be all uppercase, with underscores used as a delimiter.

     #define CELL_X_OFFSET 25.0f

-###Methods
+### Methods

 Methods should be given descriptive names, where clarity is the most important feature.
 Names should be camel-cased with the initial letter lowercased.